 The Deschutes National Forest is huge and is all along the west side of the town, so it’s the top recommendation for exploring with our Bend Itinerary.
 Something to be aware of, National Forest sites and trail heads are typically fee areas, so you’ll want to be sure you either have an America the Beautiful Pass or that you’re completing the day use fee envelope each day.

 Not too far from the LOGE Entrada Lodge is Tumalo Creek, which winds through the Deschutes National Forest.
 Tumalo Falls is one of the easiest hikes and most gorgeous spots around the area, so to not include it in our Bend itinerary would be irresponsible.
 From Cascade Lakes Highway, it’s about twenty minutes drive to the start of the dirt road to Tumalo Falls.
 Fifteen minutes on the gravel and you’re there.

 Tumalo Falls is a beautiful, perfectly shaped waterfall plunging 98 feet and continuing on as the mellow version of Tumalo Creek.
+It’s one of our favorite waterfalls in Oregon.
 There is a viewpoint and an overlook you can easily walk to, so enjoying a picnic is an easy plan if you just want to get out into nature and not do too much hiking.
 But it’s Bend, so you’ll want to do more hiking!!

 From the overlook at Tumalo Falls, continue on the hiking trail, following the creek upstream.
 After about 30 minutes (maybe less) you’ll be to the Double Falls overlook.
 A pair of waterfalls cascading down, it’s gorgeous and the perfect addition to your Bend itinerary.
 The hike to Double falls is mellow and beautiful.
 Google Maps link here to Tumalo Falls and trail head.